jtimmer89/jtimmer89.github.io/about.md

 ---

 <div class="message">
-  I am in the middle of a career shift from technical sales in the food industry to web development.
+  I made a career shift from technical sales and programming in the food industry to web development.
 This transition is firmly rooted in my love of learning.
 I have expereince with Ruby on Rails, Angular, JQuery, Javascript, C#, ASP.NET MVC, Redis, Rest API's, OAuth, SQL Server, PostgreSQL, and many other odds and oods.
 </div>

 {% include image.html url="/assets/images/profilepic.gif" width="20%" description="Professor Small Pine" %}